 10. Create a social media group

 While social media is already given in every marketing plan, don’t just settle for setting up a winning fan page.
 Take note of the first tip: know your audience.
-People can’t go out and engage in personal interactions as of the moment.
-With that, they’re craving for some semblance of community.
+People can’t go out and engage in personal interactions at the moment.
+With that, they’re craving some semblance of community.
 If you can provide that sense of fellowship and belongingness, then engagement with your customers and clients will increase.
 One effective way to provide that experience is to create your own social media group.

 It’s better if the group is centered around the lifestyle or advocacy your brand represents, rather than the brand itself.
 People don’t like to be sold to, especially during this time.
 But they will most definitely support your finance company if you give them exclusive advice on how to best use their money during the crisis.